mailfarihan/edesk_development_task/README.md

+## EDESK Development Task

-This is a test application for EDESK Interview
+This is a test application for EDESK Development Task

 ## Getting Started